shenqq377/instance_detection_challenge/README.md

 The challenge server at EvalAI requires participants to upload a json or csv file that lists results on the test-set.
 We also provide examples of `submission.json` and `submission_fasterrcnn_dev.csv`here.

 ## Question?
 Should you have technical questions, please create an issue here.
-If you have high-level questions, please contact Yunhan Zhao (yzhao117@gmail.com) and Qianqian Shen (shenqq377@gmail.com)
+If you have high-level questions, please contact Qianqian Shen (shenqq377@gmail.com) and Yunhan Zhao (yzhao117@gmail.com).